Senior Lecturer in English Literature

 The main focus of my academic research/publications is on gender and sexuality.
 Originally a medievalist by training, my published work now focuses equally on contemporary British Literature and I have particular research interests in the poetic work of Carol Ann Duffy and Lee Harwood and in the fictions of Susan Hill, Hilary Mantel and Sarah Waters.

-At Edge Hill I supervise doctoral and master’s level work on gender, sexuality and women’s literature.
-I am also the chair of GenSex, Edge Hill University’s Gender and Sexuality Research Group.
-I was the programme leader for the former MA in Women’s Writing from 2006-9 and now lead modules on the MA in English.
-My undergraduate teaching is primarily focused on Contemporary English Literature and on the literature of the Middle Ages & Renaissance.
+At Edge Hill I supervise doctoral and master’s level work on gender, sexuality and contemporary British literature.
+I am also the chair of GenSex, an international Gender and Sexuality Research Group.
+I lead artdoesnotgetyouajob: an arts resilience network, launched at The Poetry Society, Covent Garden, in 2019.
+It supports those looking to establish and sustain viable careers in the wider arts.
+My undergraduate teaching is primarily focused on Contemporary English Literature and on the literature of the Middle Ages and Renaissance.

 - Contemporary British literature and culture, especially poetry.